GregRos/rexjs/rexjs.md

 		newRex.close();
 	}

+In a different language, Rex objects might be linked using weak references, but proper weak references don't exist in JavaScript.

+There are also specific options that allow you to mitigate the risk of leaky rexes.

 #### Transformation
 A *rex transformation* is used to create another Rex (e.g. a projection) out of an existing one.
 One such transformation is `convert_`.
 A transformation is a function with the signature: